 Sligo Food Trail officially launched a compelling autumn calendar packed with Taste The Island events at Sligo Oyster Experience on Tuesday 10th September 2019.
 The new Fáilte Ireland Taste The Island programme, celebrating Ireland’s seasonal ingredients, adventurous tastes and bold experiences, dovetails perfectly with Sligo Food Trail experiences.
 Network members have produced some really creative and attractive food-related events, with the Sligo Food Trail Harvest Feast on Friday 18th October as the showcase event.
+We are delighted to welcome Failte Ireland on board as our funding partner for our Harvest Feast.

 Speaking at the launch, Niall Tracey, Director of Marketing with Fáilte Ireland, said “Initially Taste The Island is targeting places easily reached by the visitor.
 In year 1 the focus is on domestic visitors from places like Donegal, Dublin or Longford.
 The second year will target international destinations with direct access from Knock.”
 He spoke about the Sligo specific promotion, saying, “There are two Sligo specific promotions this year – at the end of August and the end of September.
 This includes five half page ads in national papers as well as social media and radio campaigns”.